Blueprint for Sustainability

 Diversity;

-- 'Food source potential' is a count of how many eucalypt and acacia species are on your planting list
+How many eucalypt and acacia species are present or on your planting list

 Structure;

-- The average width and the length of your plantation.
-If it connects to a remnant or another plantation, include their dimensions as well (native grasslands are a remnant so include their dimensions if you have some adjacent to the new plantation)
+If it connects to remnant bush or another plantation, include their dimensions as well in your average width calculation.
+Native grasslands are a remnant - include a grassland's dimensions if they are adjacent/connecting to the new plantation.

-- Habitat potential looks at whether you have incorporated old trees with hollows (alive or dead) and put habitat logs or rocks on the ground within your plantation
+Habitat potential looks at how many old trees with hollows (alive or dead) and logs or rocks on the ground within your plantation.
+Planting short lived species like Australia's floral emblem, the Golden Wattle (Acacia pycnantha) will result in logs on the ground within 15 years and earns 'habitat potential' points.

 Species survival;

-- Planting in clumps of the same species to enhance pollination by mammals, birds and insects will score well
+Planting in clumps of the same species enhances pollination by mammals, birds and insects, will score well

-- Seed collected from an adequate number of parent trees (ideally 20) to ensure good genetic diversity.
+Seed collected from an adequate number of parent trees (ideally 20), ensures good genetic diversity.
 Ask your nurseryman this question.
+If this information is too difficult to obtain, give yourself an average score of 5 points.

 Location;